kmhofmann/selene/docs/rationale.md

 Its goal is to provide a wide-enough feature set to be able to _build_ more complex functionality _on top_.

 As a starting point, the initial feature set includes
-- type-safe and customizable representation of image data
+- Type-safe and customizable representation of image data
-- basic image processing operations, such as color channel conversions
+- Basic image processing operations, such as color channel conversions
-- flexible I/O operations for the most common formats (currently: JPEG & PNG)
+- Flexible I/O operations for the most common formats (currently: JPEG, PNG, TIFF)

 It is not intended to become a competitor to, say, OpenCV's more specialized computer vision algorithms, and it does not aim to be a jack of all trades, master of none.